harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Fixed an issue where pipelines with IDP stages were not generating the correct pipeline execution URL.
 (PIPE-18322, ZD-60366)
 - Running a pipeline returned an unclear error message, `Invalid request: Cannot create pipeline entity due to Unexpected token (FIELD_NAME), expected END_OBJECT: expected closing END_OBJECT after type information and deserialized value at [Source: (StringReader); line: 13124, column: 1]`.
 This issue is fixed by providing a meaningful error message for the `getStageExecutionList` flow.
 (PIPE-16557, ZD-60649)
 - Null pointer exception occurred when populating instrumentation data for sending events for telemetry.
 This issue occurred because some JsonNode objects returned null while called using GET method.
 This issue is resolved by adding null checks for the JsonNode objects.
 (PIPE-16452)
-- Custom stages were not displaying wait status for the Approval step.
+- Custom stages were not displaying the wait status for the Approval step.
 Earlier, the stages were not marked as waiting when the steps went into waiting status.
-Now, the stage nodeExecution is marked as waiting when the step goes into waiting status.
+Now, the stage `nodeExecution` is marked as waiting when the step goes into waiting status.
 And, the stage is resumed when all the steps under that stage are resumed.
 (PIPE-15829, ZD-61238)
-- Fixed the issue where deleted files from a PCF/TAS manifest path were removed from remote branch but still cached in the Harness side.
+- Fixed the issue where deleted files from a PCF/TAS manifest path were removed from the remote branch but still cached on the Harness side.
 (CDS-96718, ZD-63179)
 - Fixed an issue where the ExpressionInput **disabled** field was not editable.
 A minor patch version update fixed this issue.
 (CDS-96282)
 - Support has been added for GAR and GitHub package from Harness UI for Native Helm Deployments.
 (CDS-96686)
 - The CD license telemetry publisher did not send the data on some days in an edge case.
-Earlier, Harness checked if it has been "24 hours - 10 mins" from last sent.
-For example, on 7th May, if we send the event at 11:43PM for an account, we will not try on 8th May as we wait for 24 hrs-10 mins to send again.
-So, the next report went out on 9th May 12:00 AM.
+Earlier, Harness checked if it had been "24 hours - 10 mins" from the last time it was sent.
+For example, on May 7, if we send the event at 11:43 PM for an account, we will not try on May 8, as we wait for 24 hrs-10 mins to send it again.
+So, the next report went out on May 9 at 12:00 AM.
 This issue has been resolved.
 The CD license telemetry publisher now sends the events in this case as per the updated retry logic.
 (CDS-96792)
 - If drift is detected in the services dashboard tile, the **Drift Detected** hover box now displays a detailed error message with the relevant documentation link.
 (CDS-96911, CDS-96722)
 - Long template names for pipelines were bleeding out of the **Save as new Template** card.
 This issue is fixed.
-Now, the text will appear in a single line with ellipsis when the name is lengthy, and a tooltip is also added now.
+Now, the text will appear in a single line with an ellipsis when the name is lengthy, and a tooltip is also available.
 (CDS-97305)
 - The list clusters in the GKE infrastructure did not use OIDC authentication when a delegate selector was used in the connector.
 This issue occurred due to an incorrect check on when to use Inherit from delegate or OIDC authentication.
 This issue is fixed.
-Now, when OIDC authentication is used with delegate selectors, it uses OIDC flow instead of inheriting credentials from delegate.
+Now, when OIDC authentication is used with delegate selectors, it uses OIDC flow instead of inheriting credentials from the delegate.
 (CDS-97177, ZD-63901)
 - Step group templates did not appear when selecting Use Template on an Approval stage.
 This issue is fixed.
 You can now create a step group template with the Approval stage, and use them as step entities in the Approval stage.
 (CDS-96930, ZD-63556)
 - Fixed an issue where users were unable to save YAML changes when creating a new infrastructure definition.
 (CDS-96396, ZD-62801, ZD-63997)
 - Unable to send `GitEntityFindInfoDTO` for Docker artifact resources.
 This issue occurred because the Git metadata was not being passed as a query parameter in API calls.
 This issue is resolved by making backend changes to resolve the YAML.
 (CDS-96379)